drvinceknight/Nashpy/docs/contributing/discussion/pytest/index.rst

 1. It randomly shuffles the order of tests: this ensures that tests passing is not dependent on the order in which they run.
-2. It seeds stochastic tests to ensure that any failures are reproducible.
+2. It seeds stochastic tests to ensure that any exceptions are reproducible.
 In practice this has little effect here as ideally stochastic tests are seeded or written with :ref:`hypothesis <hypothesis-discussion>`.